How to Elope in NYC

 If you’ll be splurging on a swanky hotel when you elope in NYC, capturing photos before heading out the door is always a fantastic idea.
 Check out my in-depth guide on why getting ready photos still matter on an intimate wedding day.

-Spending a few minutes styling your details lends a high-end touch to the photography coverage, and arranging a first look allows me to capture the utter joy you feel when you see your partner all dressed up.
+We can use this time to style your details and lend a high-end touch to your photography coverage, arrange a first look to capture the utter joy you feel when you see your partner all dressed up, or capture some intimate family group photos before hopping in cabs.
 Wondering where to book a stay?
-See my profile of three great hotels to stay in when you eloping in NYC.
+See my profile of three great hotels to stay in when you elope in NYC.

 When planning a New York elopement, there aren’t any bad places to take portraits.
 It’s just about finding the side of NYC you want to have as a backdrop, whether that’s skyline or graffiti.
 But therein lies the problem!
-If everywhere is good, where should we go?
+If everywhere is good, where should we go explore?

 The obvious locations are always popular — Central Park, Top of the Rock, Brooklyn Bridge Park, Grand Central, The High Line — and for good reason.
 They scream “we got married in New York City!”
 While it’s great to include the major landmarks, I encourage you to wander off the beaten path.
 A good strategy is to pick a neighborhood that has a certain vibe you love (eg, gritty hipster, classic architecture, or skyline views) and we’ll explore organically from there.